- Senate District 8

 Dr. Yee was the first Asian American to be appointed Assistant President pro Tempore of the California State Senate as well as the first Asian American to serve as Speaker pro Tempore of the California State Assembly.
 In addition, Yee was the first President of the National Asian Pacific American Caucus of State Legislators.

-Prior to serving in the Legislature, Dr. Yee spent eight years on the San Francisco Unified School District Board of Education where he fought to streamline bureaucracy, direct funds towards higher standards in core curriculum, update educational materials, reduce class sizes, and increase public access to school services.
+Starting in 1988, Dr. Yee spent eight years on the San Francisco Unified School District Board of Education where he fought to streamline bureaucracy, direct funds towards higher standards in core curriculum, update educational materials, reduce class sizes, and increase public access to school services.

 Leland Yee emigrated at the age of 3 to San Francisco from China.
 His father was a veteran who served in the US Army and the Merchant Marine.
 Yee received his bachelor’s degree from the University of California at Berkeley and his master's degree from San Francisco State University.
 After earning his doctorate in Child Psychology at the University of Hawaii, Dr. Yee worked in various mental health and school settings.
 He and his wife, Maxine, have raised four children who all attended public schools.